Connect with us

 In a career that has helped shape Philippine volleyball into what it is today, Alyssa Valdez has built a legacy that speaks for itself.

-From championship runs with Ateneo in the UAAP to sustained success with Creamline in the PVL, Valdez has collected titles and milestones across every level she has played in, along with a long list of individual awards that only underline her impact on the sport.
+From championship runs with Ateneo in the UAAP to sustained success with Creamline in the PVL, Valdez has collected titles and milestones across every level she has played in.
+And that’s without the long list of individual awards that only underline her impact on the sport.

 Simply put, there is nothing left for the 32-year-old outside hitter to prove to those watching from the outside.